bopzz/RelationalDatabase/README.txt

 main
 (You may have to repeat "main" a couple of times before it works properly so please be patient)

-I also did both parts of the extra credit:
-Part 1:
-Reading and Writing format:
+I also coded the feature for reading and writing to the generic database in Database.c Reading and Writing format:
 [key] [number of attributes in a tuple] [number of tuples] [attribute1]